marcelscruz/dev-resources/docs/CONTRIBUTING.md

 ## Need assistance?

-The resources lists are created in JavaScript, and if you're unable to make a contribution for this or any other reason, feel free to open an issue explaining your situation, so another developer can help you getting your resource in the lists.
+The resources lists are created in JavaScript, and if you're unable to make a contribution for this or any other reason, feel free to open an issue explaining your situation, so another developer can help you get your resource in the lists.

 ---